farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 You can normally get two bonus dice for your action roll.

 For one bonus die, you can get assistance from a teammate.
-They consume `1 momentum`, say how they help you, and give you `+1d6`.
+They consume `1 momentum`, say how they help you, and give you an extra `1d6`.

 For another bonus die, you can use **one** of the following methods